 In 2017, D.C. experienced 279 deaths related to opioid overdose.
 Fighting the opioid epidemic is a priority of DCHA and the District of Columbia.
 Mayor Bowser and the Department of Behavioral Health announced plans to reduce opioid-related deaths by 50 percent by 2020.

-DCHA has been awarded a grant to establish and implement an Emergency Department (ED) Medication Assisted Treatment (MAT) Induction program at MedStar Washington Hospital Center, Howard University Hospital and United Medical Center to identify and provide access to immediate substance use treatment for individuals with opioid use disorder (OUD).
+DCHA has been awarded a grant to establish and implement an Emergency Department (ED) Medication Assisted Treatment (MAT) Induction program at MedStar Washington Hospital Center, Howard University Hospital, United Medical Center and The George Washington University Hospital to identify and provide access to immediate substance use treatment for individuals with opioid use disorder (OUD).
 Evidence has shown that initiating early interventions, such as MAT, at the first point of care saves more lives.

 The ED Medication Assisted Treatment Program leverages the Mosaic Group’s model during planning and implementation.
 The Mosaic Group has six years of experience working with hospitals to improve outcomes for patients with substance use disorders.
 The McClendon Center provides expertise in community outreach to pre-screen applicants for the peer recovery coaches, ensuring that each hospital receives quality applicants.

 Goals, Objectives & Outcomes Press Release-DCHA Awarded Grant Press Release-Program Launch